Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 {::boilerplate bcp14-tagged}

 This document uses terminology from EAP, as well as terminology from CTAP and WebAuthn.
+The FIDO specific terminology is defined in {{FIDO-Glossary}}.
 There is some terminology that is ambiguous in the different contexts, to disambiguate it, the following terminology will be used in this document.
 These terms will always be capitalized as shown here.

 FIDO Authenticator:
 : Authenticator as specified by {{WebAuthn}}, Section 4: a cryptographic entity, existing in hardware or software, that can register and later assert possession of the registered key credential.

+: This is not the same as the EAP authenticator, which is the entity that initiates the EAP conversation, i.e. the Access Point in the case of Enterprise-WiFi.

 Discoverable Credential:
 : a public key credential source that is discoverable and usable in authentication ceremonies where the Relying Party does not provide any Credential IDs.
 See {{WebAuthn}}, Section 4

 Server-Side Credential:
-: a public key credential source that is only usable in an authentication ceremony where the Relying Party supplies its Credential ID.
-This means that the Relying Party must manage the credential's storage and discovery, as well as be able to first identify the user in order to discover the Credential IDs to supply tho the EAP Supplicant.
+: a public key credential source that is only usable in an authentication ceremony where the Relying Party supplies the Credential ID.
+This means that the Relying Party must manage the credential's storage and discovery, as well as be able to first identify the user in order to discover the Credential IDs to supply this to the EAP Supplicant.

+[^todo_terminology]{:jf}

+[^todo_terminology]: We need a good term to define a "single authentication", meaning the single process of asking the FIDO Authenticator to sign the client data, with the option of previous discovery, in contrast to the overall authentication process.
+A complete EAP-FIDO flow may consist of multiple of these "single authentications", and we should have a clear terminology to say "this is just the single instance" and "this is the overall authentication"

 # Overview over the EAP-FIDO protocol